Artificial-dev/picoCTF-Writups/Forensics/Matryoshka doll/Matryoshka doll.md

 - Skills/tools/techniques - Stenography
-Approch I Got to know about stenography and hexeditor tools by this video on youtube.Searching through writups on google , got an tool stegoVeritas which give me a new image file named 2_c.jpg then got 3, 4 and at last 4_c.jpg gaved me flag.txt
-I used following commands
-stegoveritas -carve dolls.jpg     -carve     Attempt to carve/extract things from this file
+- Approach
+Starting with research on steganography and hex editors, I followed a YouTube tutorial and found a useful write-up.
+I came across "stegoVeritas," a tool on GitHub for steganography analysis.
+Using it with the command `stegoveritas -carve dolls.jpg -carve Attempt to carve/extract things from this file`, I uncovered a series of images.
+Ultimately, I reached "4_c.jpg," revealing a hidden "flag.txt" file.